goldingn/intecol2013/README.md

 Talk
 ---
 On Tuesday 20th August at 16.00 (Capital Suite 4) I'll be giving a talk on my new species distribution modelling approach GRaF.
 The abstract etc. can be found [here](http://eventmobi.com/INTECOL2013/#!/session/183611/ "GRaF talk abstract").
-I'll upload the talk when it's done and stick a link to it here.
+The slides for my talk can be downloaded from [figshare](http://figshare.com/articles/GRaF_Fast_flexible_Bayesian_species_distribution_modelling_using_Gaussian_random_fields/775351)

 Workshop